RafhyKhan/React-QuotesApp/README.md

 React Quotes is a ReactJs App with Google Firebase database in use.
 I used react-router's routes and useHistory() hooks to make it a multi-page app.
-Custom react hooks and reducers were used to increase code-reusability, primarily for dealing with the Google Firebase requests and replies.
+Custom react hooks and reducers were used to increase code reusability, primarily for dealing with the Google Firebase requests and replies.
-React suspense tags are used to take use of lazy-loading to speed up the apps performance.
+React suspense tags are used to make use of lazy-loading to speed up the apps performance.